Casewise and Cellwise Robust Multilinear Principal Component Analysis: Conclusion

 The ROMPCA fit can be computed via an iteratively reweighted least squares algorithm which uses alternating weighted least squares as its building block.
 The algorithm yields cellwise and casewise weights, which, together with the standardized cellwise residuals, can be used to construct graphical outlier detection tools.
 We developed residual cellmaps and a residual distance plot to visualize both types of outliers.
 The good performance of ROMPCA is demonstrated via simulations and applications to real datasets.

 Another advantage of ROMPCA is that it also returns imputed tensors in which the missing and outlying entries have been replaced by imputed values.
 If the original tensors are replaced by these imputed tensors in further analysis such as tensor regression or classification, then standard methods, which cannot handle missing data and are not robust, can be applied directly.
+The availability of imputed tensors further enables the extension of advanced graphical displays, originally developed for cellPCA in the multivariate setting, to tensor-valued data \citep{Hirari:cellGraphics}.

+As stated in Section~\ref{sec:restim}, the center must be corrected to address translational ambiguity.
+We handle this by proposing a specific recentering procedure.
+In particular, to obtain a meaningful estimate of the center and facilitate interpretation, we adjust $\mathcal{C}$ based on the weighted average of the observed tensors.
+However, other methods to estimate the center can be considered, such as jointly estimating the center and the low-rank component while imposing structural assumptions on the center, such as sparsity or boundedness.
+Exploring such approaches in our setting could lead to a more interpretable estimate of the center and represents an interesting direction for future work.

+In some applications, tensor data exhibit a temporal structure.
+Although in MPCA this is handled by adapting the tensor representation so that the samples remain independent, developing an extension of ROMPCA that explicitly accounts for temporal dependence is nontrivial as discussed in Section~\ref{app:disc} of the Supplementary Material.
+Although our proposed method already shows good computational performance in both simulations and real-data case studies, computational scalability remains an important consideration for tensor-based methods.
+In Section~\ref{app:disc} of the Supplementary Material, we outline possible strategies to address scalability in high-dimensional tensors.
+However, there is still room for improvement, and developing new strategies to effectively handle temporally dependent tensors while enhancing computational scalability represents a promising direction for future research.\\